OHCRN/platform/docs/translations.md

 Translate an entire namespace at once when you want to pass down many translations from a server component to a client component, e.g. for forms.

+We're keeping all translations on the server side and can't access these functions on the client side.
+This is a convenience function to collect all translations in the parent (server component) and pass them to the child (client component).

 First, create a separate namespace for the client component, e.g. `/en/myForm.ts`.
 Then call `translateNamespace('myForm')`.
 Pass down the translated namespace to the form as a prop, with the namespace's type.
 From there you can access translations by their key (`formDict.translationKey`).

 Parent server component: